alamedyang/magedocs/Obsidian/what_youll_need.md

 A syntax coloring grammar (tmLanguage) for MageGameScript is in development here: [github.com/alamedyang/magegamescript-syntax-highlighting](https://github.com/alamedyang/magegamescript-syntax-highlighting).
 This makes coding MGS much, much easier.

 It has been tested against dozens of themes and is fairly robust.
-The chosen color scopes mimic real programming languages, so if you are familiar with the colors in your theme, it should feel comfortable.
+The chosen color scopes mimic real programming languages, so if you are familiar with the purpose of each color in your favorite theme, it should feel comfortable.

-Syntax colors in this documentation were made possible by [shiki](https://v2.vuepress.vuejs.org/reference/plugin/shiki.html), a TextMate grammar plugin built into Vitepress.
+Syntax colors in this documentation were made possible by [shiki](https://github.com/shikijs/shiki), a TextMate grammar parser built into Vitepress.

 ### Visual Studio Code